tiemma/kubernetes-article-content/part-one.md

 - Batch Execution
 - Horizontal Scaling

-Kubernetes is optimized mostly for a production environment where applications going down for a second or two is not required and there are a lot of things to monitor and manage.
-Otherwise called K8s, Kubernetes is a big tool with a lot of fancy nobs and buttons, and this article will try to explain and demystify some basics of what Kubernetes is.
+Kubernetes is used in production environments running applications that should be available at all times, with a lot of variables to monitor.
+Kubernetes also known as K8s is a big tool with a lot of fancy knobs and buttons, and this article will try to explain and demystify some basics of what Kubernetes is.

 ### Why you should you it